 - 450. ATMOSPHERIC POLLUTION.
 3 cr.
 A study of elements, effects and meteorology of air pollution including the "Greenhouse" effect, acid rain, and ozone depletion problems.
 Air pollution modeling and prediction is also covered.
 Prerequisites: Completion of freshman mathematics requirements and CHEM 107. - 460-461.
 METEOROLOGY FOR TEACHERS.
 3 credits each.
-A nonmathematical introduction to meteorology designed for elementary and secondary school science teachers.
+A non-mathematical introduction to meteorology designed for elementary and secondary school science teachers.
 The courses are a blend of lecture, demonstrations, and hands-on work and are designed to be taken in sequence.
 The courses cannot be used to satisfy degree requirements in Atmospheric Science.
+Prerequisites: MATH 110 or 111.
 ATMS 460 prerequisite for ATMS 461.